monarc-project/stats-service/docs/index.rst

-`This component <https://github.com/monarc-project/stats-service>`_ provides an API in order to **collect** statistics from one or several `MONARC <https://github.com/monarc-project/MonarcAppFO>`_ instances and to **return** these statistics with different filters and aggregation methods.
+`This component <https://github.com/monarc-project/stats-service>`_ provides an API in order to **collect** statistics from one or several `MONARC <https://github.com/monarc-project/MonarcAppFO>`_ instances and to **return** these statistics with different filters and aggregation methods. |br| Charts from the collected statistics are also available.

-It can be deployed just next to a MONARC instance or on a dedicated server.
+The MONARC Stats Service can be deployed just next to a MONARC instance or on a dedicated server.

 The collected statistics can be sent to an other stats instance.